johannesgiorgis/100-days-of-data-science/log.md

 **Thoughts**: This course covered applications of stacks and queues comparing the two, which was a nice change from the usual computer science type questions I've usually seen stacks and queues applied to.
 It took me a several days to wrap my head around the different parts of the course.
 Even now, I need to come back and further review it to fully understand the applications.

 **Link(s) to work**: None for today.

+### Day 20: Friday, April 12th, 2019

+**Today's Progress**: I worked through part of the _Effectively Using Arrays And Lists_ course.

+**Thoughts**: This course deep dives into how lists are implemented in Python, their underlying structure, pros and cons and alternatives (linked lists).
+This has become very Computer Science heavy with a focus on how to apply these tools to problems.

+**Link(s) to work**: None for today.